novigit/code-notes/python_notes/biopython.md

 # those calculated from domtblout
 hsp.query_range  # tuple with (query_start, query_end)
-hsp.query_span   # length of Query that is aligned hsp.aln_span     # length of alignment
+hsp.query_span   # length of Query that is aligned hsp.hit_span     # length of Hit   that is aligned hsp.aln_span     # length of alignment
 ```